Corporate governance and directors' duties in Ireland: overview

 There are currently no specific age restrictions for directors of Irish companies under Irish company law.
-However, given that the legal age of capacity is 18 and a director's appointment is not effective without consent, there is a strong argument that directors must be over 18.
+However, given that the legal age of capacity is 18 years and a director's appointment is not effective without consent, there is a strong argument that directors must be over 18 years old.
+Under the Bill, directors must be at least 18 years old.
 There is no maximum age limit for directors.

 Every Irish company must have at least one director who is resident in the European Economic Area (EEA), unless either:

 The company has filed a non-resident bond to the value of EUR25,395 with the CRO.

 The company holds a certificate from the CRO confirming that the company has a real and continuous link with one or more economic activities in Ireland.